SigmaNuDS/sigmanuds.github.io/README.md

     1. [instagram-link]:
     2. [bridge-link]:

+### About/History Page

+Editing: A markdown page

+### Roster Page

+Editing:
-`content/about/person1.md`: Each person with a headshot is their own special markdown file.
+`content/about/` folder: Each person with a headshot is their own special markdown file.
 Metadata:
     1. [headshot]: path to the headshot photo in `static/headshots/` folder
     2. [title]: Position title
     3. [name]: Person's name